English, M.A.

 Degree Program Requirements

-No more than three courses at the 500 level may be submitted for the degree.
-All other work must be at the 600 level and above.
+No more than three courses at the 500-level may be submitted for the degree.
+All other work must be at the 600-level or above.

 ENG 601English Studies: Content, Methods, and Bibliography 3

-Select one plan from the following:6 or 12
+Select one plan (9 credits) from the following:9

 Alternative Plans of Study